census-instrumentation/opencensus-specs/stats/Record.md

 Users should record Measurements against a context, either an explicit context or the implicit current context.
 Tags from the context are recorded with the Measurements if they are any.
+Note that there is no implicit recording for exemplars.
+If you want to record a `Measurement` against an exemplar, you have to explicitly pass the exemplar attachments (a string-string map).

 Implementations SHOULD provide a means of recording multiple Measurements at once.
 This functionality can be provided through one of the following options: